Additional Steps Needed to Help Prevent Payments to Participants Whose Incomes Exceed Limits

 Agency Affected: Department of Agriculture

-Comments: The Department agreed with this recommendation at the time of our report but, as of June 2016, has not acted to implement it because of the sensitive nature of questioning accountants? and attorneys? professional judgement.
+Comments: The Department agreed with this recommendation at the time of our report but, as of April 2017, has not acted to implement it because of the sensitive nature of questioning accountants' and attorneys' professional judgement.
 However, we believe doing so would reduce the likelihood of improper payments supported by U.S. taxpayers and would be an appropriate action for the agency to take.

 Recommendation: To further improve agency controls that help prevent payments to participants whose incomes exceed eligibility limits, the Secretary of Agriculture should direct the Administrator of FSA to implement a process to verify that accountants' and attorneys' statements accurately reflect participants' incomes as reported on income tax returns and supporting documentation or other equivalent documents.